Abbott and Costello: In popular culture

 In 2003, Montclair State University dedicated a student residential complex named The Abbott and Costello Center on Clove Road in the Little Falls portion of the university's campus.

 In Robin Hood: Men in Tights, a 1993 spoof comedy directed by Mel Brooks, Dick Van Patten played the part of the Abbot.
 At one point, a man who looked and sounded like Lou Costello (played by Chuck McCann) yelled "Hey, Abbott!", in exactly the same way Lou did in the Abbott and Costello movies, repeating a joke from Brooks' Robin Hood sitcom When Things Were Rotten in which Van Patten shouted the line.
-Patten responds, "I hate that guy!"
+Van Patten responds, "I hate that guy!"

 Abbott and Costello were inducted into the New Jersey Hall of Fame in 2009.

 In 2015, a non-profit fan film was produced titled Abbott & Costello Meet Superman.
 The film was screened at the Superman Celebration Film Festival in Metropolis Illinois and is currently streaming on YouTube.
 Abbott and Costello are played by two actors from New York, Aaron M. Lambert and Jake Navatka.

 In the 2016 sci-fi movie Arrival, the two Heptapods (alien beings) are named Abbott and Costello by the scientists, because the one named Abbott is taller and quieter while the one named Costello is shorter and chattier.
 The names also have extra-diegetic significance as two of the main themes in the movie are linguistics and (mis)communication, which mirrors themes of the "Who's on First?" routine.